YousefElbrolosy/feedback-grape/README.md

 `pip install -r requirements.txt` <br>
 To install dependencies necessary for testing, linting, formating, ... <br>
 `pip install -r requirements_dev.txt` <br>
-To be able to render the jupyter notebooks, make sure to install pandoc, in conda the command is `conda install conda-forge::pandoc`
+To be able to render the jupyter notebooks, make sure to install pandoc, in conda the command is: <br> `conda install conda-forge::pandoc` <br>

 ## Documentation